DuganChandler/GSU-Capstone-Project/README.md

-I am Creating a readme Eric
+I am Creating a readme Eric The branch